 Think about making dishes that can be made ahead of time.
 A few dishes that come to mind are soups, applesauce, dessert.
 My mom used to have hot soup warming on the stove as people slowly arrived, and everybody would serve themselves a mug of soup as they settled in.
 She used to make these soups weeks in advance and keep them in the freezer.
 Then just defrost, reheat and serve!

-Here’s a sample menu that can easily be made with one oven and serve 10-20 people!
+Here’s a sample menu that can easily be made with one oven and serves 10-20 people!

 Roasted Cauliflower Garlic Soup – Make ahead and freeze!
 Then let guests serve themselves as they slowly arrive.
 I love to put out big mugs for sipping soup.